 I am going to keep my recipe the same but I am going to use a sugar-substitute, just make sure it’s a crystallized one to get the texture right.

-This is pretty self-explanatory, a delicious homemade pumpkin pie topped with a generous dollop of whipped cream is the perfect ending to the meal.
+A delicious homemade pumpkin pie topped with a generous dollop of whipped cream is the perfect ending to the meal.
 I am going to make sure that my family has this to enjoy but I am also going to have a delicious keto-friendly option as well.

 Snacks and Nibbles